There are essentially two methods of adding Source Citations:

 If Method 2 were used there would be one global Source record for the 1871 Census as a whole, rather than a separate Source record for each household as for the Arthur Munro household above.
 So the Media image and Text From Source would have to be repeated in all 12 Citations.
 If anything needs updating then all 12 copies will have to be edited by hand.
 If those copies are not repeated carefully, then it can lead to multiple Source Citations in Reports.

 Some other genealogy products do not follow the GEDCOM Source Citation model as closely as ƒh and only have one copy of each distinct Citation, which avoids the above problem of duplicated data within their database.
 However, when exported using GEDCOM each distinct Citation must be replicated wherever it applies.
 Thus when such data is imported into ƒh there may be many Method 2 duplicated Citations with local Media and Where within Source, Text From Source & Note entries.

 In the example above the Source Record might be better named Census: 1871 Scotland RG99-12345-342 – Munro, Arthur to differentiate it from other Munro households that might appear on that same Census page.
 Alternatively, it could use the Schedule number assigned to each household.

-However, the When you add a picture, video, sound recording, document file etc into a Family Historian project, a Media record is created to represent that media item within the project; the Media record includes a link to the actual Media file. & image for that Census page would not need those suffixes, and can be shared by multiple Source records.
+However, the Media Record & image for that Census page would not need those suffixes, and can be shared by multiple Source records.